 Chiropractors often perform muscle tests and use diagnostic imaging tests like an MRI or CT scan to diagnose sciatica.
 Diagnostic imaging tests can provide detailed information of underlying structures that are causing compression of sciatic nerve.

 RxWellness Spine & Health: Treatment for Sciatica

-RxWellness Spine & Health is located in Herndon and services patients in Reston, Sterling, Chantilly and surrounding areas.
-Dr. Philip Golinsky runs a patient-centered health care facility and offers a multi-faceted treatment plan for patients suffering from pain due to sciatica.
+In search of a “chiropractor near me” who can treat your sciatica?
+RxWellness Spine & Health is located in Herndon and services patients in Northern Virginia.
+Dr. Philip Golinsky runs a patient-centered health care facility focused on chiropractic care and offers a multi-faceted treatment plan for patients suffering from pain due to sciatica.
 When you visit with Dr. Philip Golinsky, he performs a comprehensive physical exam along with diagnostic testing to identify the root cause of your sciatica pain.
 Depending on tests results, he creates a personalized treatment plan that may integrate different therapeutic modalities for optimal results.

 With spinal adjustments, Dr. Philip Golinsky applies manual pressure to properly align the spine and its components.
-Many patients experience some level of relief after just one adjustment.
+Many patients experience some level of relief after just one chiropractic adjustment.
 If your sciatica is due to discs pressuring on each other and the sciatic nerve roots, he may integrate spinal decompression therapy into the treatment plan.
 Spinal decompression therapy gently stretches the spine to create more space in between the discs.
-Other treatment modalities may include cold laser therapy, electric stimulation and VibraFlex technology.
+Other treatment modalities may include:

 If you’re suffering from sciatica, call RxWellness Spine & Health at 703-904-9666 to set up an effective treatment plan.
-We’ve helped many and can help you too.
+Allow the experts of chiropractic care to give you pain relief.
+We’ve helped many patients, and we can help you too.